daboynb/Root_firestick/README.md

 # root_firestick

+Update --》 VM190 or higher models are patched, kamari will not work.
+Thanks to bloom11 for the tip.

 This guide is written for a deice that has note yet been set up.

 As the devs say: " This is for the 3rd gen Fire TV Stick (sheldonp) and Fire TV Stick Lite (sheldon)."